Property Advice

 A bedroom does not need to be purely reserved for sleep.
 It can be a sanctuary, a place where you can be alone, to contemplate, to read, or simply enjoy peace and quiet.
 When entering your bedroom you should feel tension leaving your body, and if you don’t, it’s possible that an update may help.

-Bedroom transformations do not need to be overly grand, not do they have to be expensive; they can be as simple as changing the paint colour or the bed clothing.
+Bedroom transformations do not need to be overly grand, nor do they have to be expensive; they can be as simple as changing the paint colour or the bed linen.
 However, everyone deserves a bit of luxury, even on a budget, so it makes sense to transform your bedroom into a retreat, possibly reminiscent of a 5-star resort or luxurious hotel bedroom, which usually includes lavish fabrics, metallics, and unexpected accessories.

 There are relatively easy and cost-effective ways to achieve a glamorous bedroom, even on a budget.
 It’s always recommended that you start by finding a picture of a room you love, and mimicking it.